PromptSail/prompt_sail/docs/_docs/32-repository-structure.md

 ---
 title: "Repository structure"
 permalink: /docs/repository-structure/
-excerpt: "How to contribute to Prompt Sail"
+excerpt: "How the repository is organized."
 last_modified_at: 2023-12-22T18:48:35+01:00
 redirect_from:
   - /theme-setup/